KenKundert/nestedtext/doc/alternatives.rst

 There are no shortage of well established alternatives to *NestedText* for storing data in a human-readable text file.
-The features and shortcomings of some of these alternatives are discussed below:
+The features and shortcomings of some of these alternatives are discussed next.

 JSON
 ====